kevinkassimo/ValuateHack/README.md

 # ValuateHack
 ### A tool to remove non-customer price search daily limit

-A very simple hack on a domain price evaluation site.
+A very simple hack on a domain price evaluation site Valuate.com (which internally using domain price evaluation algorithms by Estibot.com).
 Using PhantomJS.

 ### How to use
 Rename "sample_config.json" to __"config.json"__.